+Japan has had a universal health-care system since 1961, under which most legal residents are currently covered.
+Costs for a substantial number of medical services provided and prescription drugs sold, as well as certain medical supplies, are covered by this system.
 Costs for prescription drugs may only be reimbursed if the subject drugs are listed on the national health insurance price list.
 Costs for medical services provided using a medical device are reimbursed if such services are covered by the national health insurance.
 In addition, costs for certain expendable medical supplies can also be reimbursed if they fall within one of the classifications of the medical supplies that are listed on the price list.
 In the case of large medical equipment and non-expendable medical devices, however, the costs of the devices themselves are not reimbursed.
-The scope of the medical services, drugs and medical supplies covered by the national health insurance, and the prices designated for each, are determined by the MHLW.
+The scope of the medical services, drugs and medical supplies covered by national health insurance, and the prices designated for each, are determined by the MHLW.